Radix: In numeral systems

 Radices are usually natural numbers.
 However, other positional systems are possible, for example, golden ratio base (whose radix is a non-integer algebraic number), and negative base (whose radix is negative).

 A negative base allows the representation of negative numbers without the use of a minus sign.
 For example, let b = −10.
 Then a string of digits such as 19 denotes the (decimal) number 1 × (−10)^{1} + 9 × (−10)^{0} = −1.

+Table of bases

+Different bases are especially used in connection with computers.

+The commonly used bases are 10 (decimal), 2 (binary), 8 (octal), and 16 (hexadecimal).

+A byte with 8 bits can represent values from 0 to 255, often expressed with leading zeros in base 2, 8 or 16 to give the same length.

+The first row in the tables is the base written in decimal.